yugabyte/yugabyte-db/docs/content/latest/api/ysql/the-sql-language/statements/ddl_alter_domain.md

 title: ALTER DOMAIN statement [YSQL]
 headerTitle: ALTER DOMAIN
 linkTitle: ALTER DOMAIN
-description: Use the ALTER DOMAIN statement to change the definition of an existing domain.
+description: Use the ALTER DOMAIN statement to change the definition of a domain.
 menu:
   latest:
     identifier: ddl_alter_domain